kuldeepsaini23/DSA-C-plus-plus/Week-5 (Strings & Chars)/Assignment/Readme.md

 - **LeetCode:** [Link](https://leetcode.com/problems/number-of-laser-beams-in-a-bank/description/)

 ### 18. Implement std::string::erase()
-- This is implemented in Week-6 doubt class with custom substr and concat function also.
+- This is implemented in the Week-6 doubt class with custom substr and concat function.

 # Extras